 These time-of-use periods support California's renewable initiatives to promote energy usage when solar energy is most plentiful.

 To learn more, visit Business EV rate plans.

-These changes are happening because the growth of renewable energy on the grid has shifted peak demand time from afternoons to evenings.
+This is happening to accommodate the growth of renewable energy on the grid which has shifted peak demand time from afternoons to evenings.

 Visit your online account where you can get full details on all your rate plan options.

 Compare rate plans

 Supporting the state's ongoing commitment to clean energy

 California is working towards creating a cleaner and more reliable energy grid by encouraging energy usage when demand is lower and renewable energy is more plentiful—while balancing the need to keep customer rates affordable.